Mr. Rogers' Syllabus AP Statistics

 3. A set of dry erase markers.
 You will frequently be working problems at the front of class on a white board.

-4. Barron's How to Prepare for the Ap Statistics : Advanced Placement Test in Statistics * by Martin Sternstein, available from Amazon.com (follow the link) or through local book stores such as The Open Book or Barnes and Noble.
+5. Barron's Ap Statistics : with CD-ROM * by Martin Sternstein, available from Amazon.com (follow the link) or through local book stores.
 To maximize you grade you will have to begin studying from this book no later than Dec.
 Note: The Barron's AP Statistics book does not change much from year to year.
-The exact publication year does not make a lot of difference, however, given a choice buy the most recent one.
+The exact publication year does not make a lot of difference, however, given a choice buy the most recent one, especially the one with the CD-ROM.

 Grading and Assignments